mradinoff/EarBuddies-Front/README.md

 ### Collaboration between [Ryan Liu](https://github.com/shiang), [Mac Radinoff](https://github.com/mradinoff), [Joseph Ocampo](https://github.com/joseph-michael) & [Taryn Ewens](https://github.com/tarynelise).

-See it in action here: https://earbuddies-react.herokuapp.com/ See band end code in Ruby on Rails here: https://github.com/mradinoff/EarBuddies
+See it in action here: https://earbuddies-react.herokuapp.com/ See back end code in Ruby on Rails here: https://github.com/mradinoff/EarBuddies

 It is a social media platform allowing users to find events, see who's attending and "match" with a friend Tinder style, as well as live chat with the other attending users of the event.